-A healing technique used by Austin Traditional Chinese Medicine practitioners in Asia in both home and clinical settings, Gua Sha involves the cutaneous stimulation and palpation of the skin and the application of pressure on the treatment site using a round-edged instrument in a stroke-like motion.
+A healing technique used by Cleveland Traditional Chinese Medicine practitioners in Asia in both home and clinical settings, Gua Sha involves the cutaneous stimulation and palpation of the skin and the application of pressure on the treatment site using a round-edged instrument in a stroke-like motion.
 Gua Sha produces reddish, small petechiae called ‘sha’ that fade within two or three days.

 Elevated Sha eliminate pathogenic blood stagnation encouraging normal metabolic processes and circulation.
 As a result, the patient feels instant relief from symptoms such as nausea, cough, chill, fever, stiffness, and pain.
 This technique is very useful in the treatment and prevention of digestive disorders, chronic and acute illnesses, upper respiratory conditions, and acute infections.